KnocksSchiller/the-hotline-suite/README.md

 ```
 npm run serve
 ```
 which creates local build of the project.
-You can view in your browser of choice, both on PC and on phone.
+You can view the build in your browser of choice, both on PC and on phone.

 Should you run into any problems, either contact the maintainer of this site or read the aforementioned contributor's guide.

+## Technical details
+This website uses the Vue.js framework and is hosted by AWS in two S3 buckets.
+Pushing and merging into the repository triggers a pipeline, which builds the project in a container and uploads it to their respected hosting environment.
+The structure is slightly different to the local build but works nearly identical, only difference being the download button in `Lost & Found` actually working.
+Lost entries are stored as a `.zip` file in a separate folder inside AWS to keep the repository's size as small as possible.
+Each entry is added manually into the bucket's folder and publicly available for download after being thoroughly checked by the maintainer.